71lols/paradigm-website/README.md

 ## 🆘 Support

-For support, email support@paradigm.ai or create an issue in the repository.
+For support, feel free to email or create an issue in the repository.